 In short, the goal of this camp will be for each participant to walk away feeling that they have gained new perspectives and new tools that they can use to become stronger runners.

 This is a camp designed for experienced long distance trail runners who are in shape upon arrival.
 The timing of these camps will make them a great training session for some of the summer's big races - Western States, Hardrock, Vermont, White River, Leadville, UTMB, Wasatch (to name a few).
 To get the most out of your time at camp it is recommended that you feel confident that you can run up to 20 hours with upwards of 20,000 ft. of vertical gain/loss over the 5 days.
 It is however not necessary to be a top level runner.
 This camp is intended for in shape runners of all levels.
 We will not be in a hurry when out on runs.
-Much of this running will be very slow, hiking up into the mountains, and making our way leisurely along ridgelines.
+Much of this running will be very slow, hiking up the steeper trails into the mountains, and running leisurely along ridgelines.
 It is unlikely that we will be doing much more than 60 miles of running in the 5 days, and participants will always have the option of taking days off, or running shorter runs.
 We will have at least 2 local runners who know the Juneau trails out on every run, so any participants who want to do a shorter (or longer) run will generally have that option without being left on their own.
 As said above, the primary focus will be enjoying our time out running in one of the most beautiful places on the planet to run.
 Those that want to push themselves at a faster pace will have that option at some point during many of the runs, but certainly this will not be the focus of any of the runs.